WDCW: Pre-broadcasting history

 Granik moved forward with his plans to house the station in the Sheraton Park Hotel, where WRC-TV had once been based until it built new facilities in 1958.
 Proposed programs had such titles including Women Want to Know, Report From Congress, and Washington People Speak.
 The call sign WGSP-TV was selected, for the owner and location—Granik and Sheraton Park.

-While a September 1968 launch was announced, WGSP-TV never launched.
+While a September 1968 debut was announced, WGSP-TV never launched.
 On September 21, 1970, Granik died in New York; his obituary in The Washington Post stated that the station was to go on the air in late October.
 It was never to be.
 A failure to get financial backing led WGSP-TV to declare bankruptcy in May 1971; Theodore's son William declared of the station, "As of now, it's dead."
 Granik's estate did not include sufficient funding for the television station to start.

 A trustee, Lee Cowan, was named in the bankruptcy case, and he found a buyer.
 Richard S. Leghorn of Sarasota, Florida, initially offered $15,000 for the permit; Leghorn then teamed up with Black telecommunications consultant Theodore S. Ledbetter Jr. to form Trans Community Broadcasting, which paid $45,500 at bankruptcy auction and awaited FCC approval of the transfer of license.
 Trans Community, which was 58 percent Black-owned, also sought approval from the FCC to broadcast subscription television (STV) programming.